-As provided in the Metrics section, the graduation rate for Gateway was 73.7% and 90% for Providence in the 2020-21 school year, which significantly increased from the 2019-20 graduation rate data (Gateway 20% and Providence 38%).
-This is a tremendous growth for both sites due to the hard work of the students and the implementation of targeted academic and social emotional supports for students.
-However, graduation rate still remains an area of growth, particularly for our SED and English Learner (EL) students as the graduation rate is slightly lower for these student groups.
-Our SED and EL students often enter our programs with significant credit deficiencies, which makes it difficult for them to complete the necessary credits required to graduate high school.
-Additionally, our SED and EL students have struggled in the traditional education environment, so they often lack confidence and motivation to succeed in school.
-Lastly, because of their struggles in traditional education, these students need exposure to a variety of college and career opportunities, including various CTE courses, to assist them in determining a path forward after leaving the VCOE program.
-To continue to meet these needs, VCOE will provide students with increased credit recovery options, college and career opportunities, Career Technical Education, and student recognition assemblies.
+While the one-year graduation rate has shown remarkable growth at both Gateway and Providence, the state indicator, the 4/5 year graduation rate, has remained significantly lower, particularly for our SED student group (50%).
+We see an even greater discrepancy when we compare this rate with the Ventura County graduation rate, which is close to 85%.
+Our students often enter our programs with significant credit deficiencies, which makes it difficult for them to complete the necessary credits required to graduate high school within the traditional four years.
+Additionally, our students have struggled in the traditional education environment, so they often lack confidence and motivation to succeed in school.
+Along with these circumstances, our SED students have added stressors as mentioned above.
+Lastly, because of their struggles in traditional education, these students need exposure to a variety of college and career opportunities, including CTE courses, to assist them in determining a path forward after leaving the VCOE program.
+To continue to meet these needs, VCOE will provide students with increased credit recovery options, college and career opportunities, Career Technical Education, and student engagement opportunities such as the quarterly awards assemblies and incentive programs.
 (Goal 1, Action 2 and 4; Goal 2, Action 6 and 7).
-We expect these actions to lead to continued growth in the Graduation Rate for our SED and EL students groups.
-These services will be provided on an LEA-wide basis because though they are designed to meet the needs most associated with our SED and EL students, we anticipate all students who struggle with graduating high school will benefit.
+We expect these actions to lead to growth in the Graduation Rate for our SED student group.
+These services will be provided on an LEA-wide basis because though they are designed to meet the needs most associated with our SED students, we anticipate all students who struggle with graduating high school will benefit.